xwu/FlowKit/README.md

 # FlowKit

-FlowKit is a library for analyzing flow cytometry data, written in Swift 3.
+A library for analyzing flow cytometry data, written in Swift 3.

 ## Requirements

-- OS X 10.11+
+- macOS 10.11+
 - Xcode 8.0+

 ## Installation